-The second level of the auditorium is the Dress Circle which overhangs the Stalls and is on level 1.
-Seats here are also very popular as they are only slightly higher up and present great views of the overall stage without feeling too far away or cut off from any action.
-Central seats in the first few rows are excellent and possibly the best in the theatre, but if you venture off to the side slightly, or get seats towards the back of this section, then prices will dramatically drop and the view will not alter as much.
-If you like to view the entire set and scenery then sitting in the Dress Circle may be the choice for you.
+The Dress Circle is the second level of the auditorium and offers excellent views of the stage, without many restrictions at all.
+Although they are not on the same level as the stage, seats in the Dress Circle do not feel too distant or cut off from the action.
+Central seats in the first few rows are excellent and possibly the best in the theatre, but if you choose seats slightly to the side of these, or seats towards the back of this section, prices will dramatically drop and the view will not alter as much.
+If you like to view the entire set and scenery then sitting in the Dress Circle may be the best choice for you.

 Many people have visited the show and left feedback about the Balcony section.
 We have asked for feedback from users and many have shared similar complaints that the Balcony section is heavily restricted.
 The Balcony is one of the highest and largest in the West End and is almost 60 feet away from the stage.
 The section is divided into a central section and two side sections, running from row A to row O. From from G and back seats are extremely steep and feel very high.
 It is not recommended that you sit in this section if you are scared of heights or have limited mobility, as it is a 77 step climb to the section.
 Views from the front central section are generally okay, but safety bars are visible from every seat.
 Seats in the left and right section are the most restricted, and much of the action is lost onstage.
 Many of these seats are sold as ‘restricted view’, so please check your tickets before purchasing.

 Seats for Children